marshalsimons/Cyber-Range/README.md

 1. Go to https://docs.remnux.org/install-distro/get-virtual-appliance
 2. Download the OVA file.
 3. Right-click the file and choose **Open in VMware**.
-4. Add a network adapter to the VM.
+4. Add the network adapter to the LAN segment.
+5. Power on the device and accept the default configurations.
-5. Mount the CD-ROM device if needed:
+6. Mount the CD-ROM device if needed:
    ```
    sudo mkdir /media/cdrom
    sudo mount /media/cdrom /media/cdrom/
    ```

-# Ubuntu 64-bit
+# Mandiant Flare

-1. Go to https://ubuntu.com/download/desktop and download the installer.
-2. After installation, install the VMware tools package:
+1. Detailed guide found at https://github.com/mandiant/flare-vm.
+2. Download and install a Win 10+ machine ISO
+3. Add device to LAN subnet
+4. Power on and install a pro version
+5. Accept all default options.
+6. Configure a static IP address.
+7. Disable Windows Defender and Real-Time Protection in the group policy editor.
+8. Open an administrative PowerShell console and enter the following scripts individually:
    ```
-   sudo apt-get install open-vm-tools-desktop
+   (New-Object net.webclient).DownloadFile('https://raw.githubusercontent.com/mandiant/flare-vm/main/install.ps1',"$([Environment]::GetFolderPath("Desktop"))\install.ps1")
+   Unblock-File .\install.ps1
+   Set-ExecutionPolicy Unrestricted -Force
+   .\install.ps1
    ```
+9. Press Enter to cycle through the install of each package

 # Windows 11

 1. Go to https://www.microsoft.com/en-us/software-download/windows11
-2. Download and install the VM as usual.
+2. Download the media creation tool and create the ISO
+3. Create a VM and add the network adapter to the LAN segment
+4. Accept default options.
-3. Configure a static IP address.
+5. Configure a static IP address.

 # Windows Server 2022

 1. Go to https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2022
 2. Download and install the VM.
+3. Add the network adapter to the LAN segment
-3. Configure a static IP address.
+4. Configure a static IP address.

 ### Active Directory Domain Services